 Finding moons are much frequent as they are common in our solar system; nearly 200 natural satellites, but the long search for interstellar moons has been an empty one.
 Astronomers have faced success locating exoplanets around stars outside our solar system, but exomoons are harder to identify because of their smaller size.
 They also shift position with each transit because the moon is orbiting the planet.
 In addition, the ideal candidate planets hosting moons are in large orbits, with long and infrequent transit times.

 As informed, Dr. Kipping has spent a decade working on the “exomoon hunt.”
 The researcher analyzed data from 284 planets discovered by the Kepler telescope that launched in 2009 on a mission to discover Earth-size planets orbiting other stars.
 Kepler looks for the momentary diffusing of brightness caused by the transit of a planet and is often a snitch sign of a planet’s existence.

 Future searches by NASA will target Jupiter-sized large planets that are farther from their star than Earth is from the Sun.
-There are just a handful of these as per the Kepler database.
-As Kipping said; “We can expect to see really tiny moons.”
+There is just a handful of these as per the Kepler database.
+As Kipping said, “We can expect to see really tiny moons.”